-This event is shot at 25 metres

-It takes approximately 45 minutes to complete

-It requires 35 rounds
+This event is shot at 25 metres It takes approximately 45 minutes to complete It requires 35 rounds

-The maximum possible score is 300

 The general rules apply with the addition of the following initial command.
-Having made sure that the range is clear, the CRO commands 'WITH FIVE ROUNDS LOAD AND MAKE READY'.
+Having made sure that the range is clear, the CRO commands 'WITH FIVE ROUNDS LOAD AND MAKE READY'

-Targets are scored at the end of each practice (i.e. there will be 10 shots on each target).
+Targets are scored at the end of each practice (i.e. there will be 10 shots on each target)